 You can also ask for the combo if for some reason they don't mention it, but the very fact that you went to the salad bar and loaded up makes them assume that you want the combo.
 For 55 pesos you get all-you-can-eat-salad, your choice of all-you-can-eat soup, as well as a main dish that usually consists of either fish, chicken or pork along with beans, rice and a sauce, plus an all-you-can-drink fresh water/fruit blend-of the day.
 You can also opt for the salad and water only, which is 25 pesos.

 As far as their menu goes, the prices are somewhat touristy, but there are a few things on the menu that are priced for locals, usually tacos, burritos and enchiladas.
 No matter what Mexican food you choose to eat here, the food is always phenomenal and the prices are easily some of the cheapest in Centro.
-If you are looking for authentic Mexican food and Yucatan specialties, this is the place to go.
+Authentic Mexican food and Yucatan specialties.

 If you have money to burn and don't mind spending the same amount of cash you would back home, La Habichuela is without a doubt one of the best restaurants in Cancun.
 There is one in Centro as well as one in the Hotel Zone, but I would recommend the Centro-based location any day of the week simply because I feel it has a better atmosphere and clientele, since you are rubbing shoulders with locals rather than only tourists.